The Visser-Rowland Organ

 About This Organ

-All of us at Visser-Roland Associates have tried very hard to make this instrument worthy of the church'w goals.
-We hop it will stand for many years to fulfill the mission of the First United Methodist church of Bainbridge, Georgia.
+All of us at Visser-Roland Associates have tried very hard to make this instrument worthy of the church's goals.
+We hope it will stand for many years to fulfill the mission of the First United Methodist Church of Bainbridge, Georgia.

 Pieter A. Visser

 President, Visser-Rowland Associates, Inc.